 The building has been used as a permanent residence for some time (since construction), evidenced by the presence of extensive septic, potable water, cooking, and laundry facilities.
 The application misleadingly suggests these buildings are being used currently as "Works Facility, Office and Storage" which is not the case.
-It has been signed by the architect (Graham Hills) and Mr Smith and his partner declaring "The information given is a true representation and accurate of the proposed development" which is clearly not the case given its current and future use.
+It has been signed by the architect (Graham Hills) and Mr Smith and his partner declaring "The information given is a true accurate representation of proposed development" which is clearly not the case given its current and future use.